contactandyc/another-c-library/6_macros.md

 }
 ```

-Before it is turned into a binary.
-The macro literally gets placed inline in the code.
+Before, it is turned into a binary.
+The macro gets placed inline in the code.
 For example, a macro can reference a variable that was defined in the function.

 ```c
 #include <stdio.h>